mudgen/diamond-2/README.md

 # Gas Optimized Diamond-2

-This is the gas-optimized reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
+This is the gas-optimized reference implementation for [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other implementations go here: https://github.com/mudgen/diamond

 Specifically this is a gas efficient implementation of the `diamondCut` function.
 Adding/replacing/removing is optimized to take the least gas.